sjarvela/kloudspeaker/backend/dav/ReadMe.txt

 2) Script location

-	If dav folder needs to be located somewhere else than under kloudspeaker backend, modify "index.php" and update variables $kloudspeaker_BACKEND_ROOT and $BASE_URI (see previous chapter) accordingly.
+	If dav folder needs to be located somewhere else than under Kloudspeaker backend, modify "index.php" and update variables $KLOUDSPEAKER_BACKEND_ROOT and $BASE_URI (see previous chapter) accordingly.

 3) Authentication